A Balinese “baby shower” – Ceremony for the Baby 42 Days after Birth

 5. Ceremony on the 42nd day after the birth

-This ceremony is the most festive and most important for the newborn and its parents.
+This ceremony is the most festive and most essential for the newborn and its parents.
 We were allowed to be there.
 Friends of our couchsurfing host organized a Hindu baby ceremony and we were invited.

 6. 3-Month Ceremony